-CSA Corporate Governance Comm Guideline ents executive officer appointments.
+CSA Corporate Governance Comm ents Guideline executive officer appointments.
 If the issuer does not consider the level of representation of women in executive officer positions when making executive officer appointments, disclose the issuer's reasons for not doing so.
-14. Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions (a) For purposes of this Item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date The Corporation has not adopted a target regarding women on the Corporation's Board because all candidates are evaluated on their merits.
-The Corporation has not adopted a target regarding women in executive officer positions because all candidates are evaluated on their merits. (d) If the issuer has adopted a target referred to in either (b) or (c), disclose: N/A (i) the target, and N/A (ii) the annual and cumulative progress of the issuer in achieving the target.
+14. Issuer's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions (a) For purposes of this Item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date The Company has not adopted a target regarding women on the Company's Board because all candidates are evaluated on their merits. (c) Disclose whether the issuer has adopted a target regarding women in executive officer positions of the issuer.
+If the issuer has not adopted a target, disclose why it has not done so.
+The Company has not adopted a target regarding women in executive officer positions because all candidates are evaluated on their merits. (d) If the issuer has adopted a target referred to in either (b) or (c), disclose: N/A (i) the target, and N/A (ii) the annual and cumulative progress of the issuer in achieving the target.
 N/A 15.
 Number of Women on the Board and in Executive Officer Positions (a) Disclose the number and proportion (in percentage terms) of directors on the issuer's board who are women.
-None (0%) As of December 31, 2021 none of the Corporation's executive leadership team, which is comprised of the Corporation's executive officers, was a woman.
+None (0%) (b) Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women As of December 31, 2022 none of the Company's executive leadership team, which is comprised of the Company's executive officers, was a woman.